gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 ##### Implementation

 - If an `EclipseWorkspace` would include two projects with the same project name, an algorithm will de-duplicate the Eclipse project names.
 De-duped eclipse project names are only logic references to the original projects.
 The actual project name stays unchanged.
 - Gradle core implements a similar algorithm for the IDE plugins.
-This implementation will be reused (shared).
+This implementation will be reused.
+The current implementation would have to be refactored and moved to an internal package in the tooling-api subproject.
+The de-duplication implementation should use Tooling API's HierarchicalElement interface to access the name and hierarchy of projects.
+The ide subproject already depends on tooling-api and it's easy to adapt the current code to use the HierarchicalElement interface in de-duplication so that the implementation can be shared.
+  - The current implementation lacks de-duplication for root project names.
+This has to be added.
+  - The current ModuleNameDeduper implementation is not functional style.
+The logic mutates state between steps and it makes it hard to understand the de-dup logic.
+Consider rewriting the implementation.

 ##### Test cases

 - If the names of all imported projects are unique, de-duping doesn't have to kick in.